The act of making stock is the first, best place to start.

 They say everything old is new again.
 Making stock is one of the ways we can save money, or at least feel virtuous by reducing what we throw in the trash.
 It is more than that.
 This is one of those simple steps that involves a way of thinking, and then doing, until it becomes second nature.
 If you have been in the kitchen for a long time, you already know this.
 But if you are just starting on your food prep journey, you might not have thought about the gold that so many of us discard.
 With many municipalities now requiring the saving and composting of food “waste” you may already be sequestering these bits.

 If you’ve never made stock before, plan to start on a day when you are making a vegetable-filled dish such as a quick stir-fry, soup, or curry.
-Save every bit of your trimmings, carrot peelings, all parts of the onion, the end of that bunch of celery, tomato tops and ends (NOT any of the green parts, they are poisonous) the stems from the bunch of parsley, green bean tips, etc. Often, you’ll find that every bit you usually throw away can go into the stock pot.
+Save every bit of your trimmings, carrot peelings, all parts of the onion, skins and roots, the end of that bunch of celery, tomato tops and ends (NOT any of the green parts, they are poisonous) the stems from the bunch of parsley or other herbs, green bean tips, etc. Often, you’ll find that every bit you usually throw away can go into the stock pot.
+AND, these all freeze beautifully to use in soups, stews, sauces, even when making rice!

 Here’s an added bonus, whether you are making mushroom, vegetable, or chicken stock, you house will smell wonderful!